emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Has watchlists when you signup. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌
+1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
 1. Site works well, but doesn't look too great on mobile. ⚠️

 ***